KolliparaLokesh/trademarkiaproject/README.md

-# trademarkiaproject
+# TRADEMARKIA PROJECT FOR AI INTERN
-Artificial Intelligence Engineer Intern Project
+Artificial Intelligence Engineer Intern Project.
 The provided code is a Flask application that builds a recommendation system based on a dataset called "ID Manual."
 The goal is to provide recommended classes based on user input of goods and services.
 Here is a breakdown of the process:
 The code imports the necessary libraries: json, joblib, TfidfVectorizer from sklearn.feature_extraction.text, DecisionTreeClassifier from sklearn.tree, and Flask from flask.
 The Flask application is initialized with app = Flask(__name__).